jroesch/gh-news/template.md

 # Community
 FILL ME IN

+This forum got PAGEVIEWS pageviews, USERVISTS user visits in the last month.

 # Pull Requests

 The below is high-level summary of the PRs closed in the last month grouped by area.